heigvd-software-engineering/swissimage-vision/infra/github-runner/README.md

 kubectl apply -f runner.yaml
 ```

 This will deploy a GitHub runner pod named `github-runner` in your current namespace.
+The runner will automatically register itself to the repository.
+See `startup.sh` for more information.

 You can check the runner logs by connecting to the pod: